antonsolomko/snooker-andy/README.md

 #### Remarks

 * Rating changes depend on the score.
-Winning a match 3-2 or 3-0 makes a (big) difference.
+Winning a match 3-2 or 3-0 makes a difference.

-* Victory over a strong player (whose rating is high) "costs" more than victory over a weak player.
+* Victory over a strong opponent (whose rating is high) costs more than victory over a weak player.
 Similarly, loosing to a lower rated player will cause heavier rating drop than loosing to a stronger one.

 * A weak player may still get rating points if he looses a match to a strong opponent but manages to win few frames (the winner will lose rating points in that case).